Frontline launches new Ford Transit Custom campervan

 New Renault Trafic-based campervan from Sydney’s Frontline priced from $96K

-Sydney-based campervan conversion specialist Frontline has ripped the covers off an all-new model at this year’s NSW Caravan, Camping and Holiday Supershow.
+Sydney-based campervan conversion specialist Frontline has ripped the covers off an all-new Renault Trafic campervan model at this year’s NSW Caravan, Camping and Holiday Supershow.

-Joining Frontline’s existing Volkswagen Transporter and Toyota HiAce based models, the new Frontline campervan is based on the latest Renault Trafic commercial van, with choice of either Pro Trafic LWB or Premium Trafic LWB base vehicles and a six-speed manual or six-speed dual-clutch automatic transmission.
+Joining Frontline’s existing Volkswagen Transporter and Toyota HiAce-based models, the new Frontline Renault campervan is based on the latest Renault Trafic commercial van, with a choice of either Pro Trafic LWB or Premium Trafic LWB base vehicles and a six-speed manual or six-speed dual-clutch automatic transmission.

 New 5.48m long Frontline campervan is based on the Renault Trafic medium van

-Powered by a 125kW/380Nm 2.0-litre turbo-diesel four-cylinder engine, the Renault-based Frontline campervan comes in three layouts: the two seat/two-to-four berth Vacationer which offers full camper walk-through thanks to its unique rear dinette conversion; the four seat/two-to-four berth Adventurer, or a four seater with extra large bed called the Adventurer Full Width.
+Powered by a 125kW/380Nm 2.0-litre turbo-diesel four-cylinder engine, the Renault Trafic camper comes in three layouts: the two-seat/two-to-four berth Vacationer which offers full camper walk-through thanks to its unique rear dinette layout; the four-seat/two-to-four berth Adventurer; or a four-seater with an extra-large bed called the Adventurer Full Width.

-Like other Frontline campervans, the new 5.48m long x 1.96m wide x 2.065m high Renault camper features a pop-top roof and optional swivelling front passenger seat, and all variants can be fitted with an optional roof bed for the kids.
+Like other Frontline campervans, the new 5.48m long x 1.96m wide x 2.065m high Renault campervan new model features a pop-top roof and an optional swiveling front passenger seat.
+All variants can be fitted with an optional roof bed for children.

 Renault-based Frontline camper pricing starts at $96,000

-All layouts feature a front kitchenette that faces the side sliding entry door and incorporates a stainless steel sink with 12V water pump, 75 litre fridge and Butane portable or electric induction cooker.
+Each layout includes a front kitchenette facing the side sliding entry door and incorporates a stainless steel sink with a 12V water pump, a 75-litre fridge, and a Butane portable or electric induction cooker.
+The Renault Traffic camper van design ensures functional use of interior space while enhancing the travel experience.

-Other standard features include a tinted sliding window with flyscreen, six LED lights, interior curtains, inside/outside table, day and night bed lounge, Fiamma awning, 100Ah AGM battery system, 50 litre fresh water tank with shower hook-up, 12V fan, storage cupboards and various electrical sockets.
+Other standard features in this Renault Traffic camper conversion include a tinted sliding window with flyscreen, six LED lights, interior curtains, an inside/outside table, day-and-night bed lounge, Fiamma awning, 100Ah AGM battery system, 50-litre fresh water tank with shower hook-up, 12V fan, storage cupboards, and multiple electrical sockets.

 Three different layout options are available

-Introduced in late-2022, the latest Renault Trafic medium van offers a more car-like driving experience with an 8.0-inch infotainment interface that incorporates smartphone mirroring, DAB+ digital radio and Bluetooth connectivity.
+Introduced in late 2022, the latest Renault Traffic van conversion platform offers a more car-like driving experience, featuring an 8.0-inch infotainment interface that supports smartphone mirroring, DAB+ digital radio, and Bluetooth connectivity.

-Safety gear in the new Trafic includes active emergency braking system (AEB), adaptive cruise control, blind spot monitoring, lane departure warning, traffic sign recognition, rear parking sensors and a reversing camera, and automatic high beam for the LED headlights.
+Safety features in the new Renault Traffic campervan include an active emergency braking system (AEB), adaptive cruise control, blind spot monitoring, lane departure warning, traffic sign recognition, rear parking sensors, a reversing camera, and automatic high beam for the LED headlights.

 New budget Frontline camper based on an LDV G10

-Tare weight of the Renault Frontline campervan is approximately 2300kg with a GVM of 3070kg.
-The Frontline Renault can also tow up to 2500kg depending on the variant.
+Tare weight of the Frontline Renault Traffic camper is approximately 2300kg with a GVM of 3070kg.
+The vehicle can tow up to 2500kg depending on the variant.
+The Renault Traffic campervan for sale is competitively priced, starting at $96,000.

 Pricing for LDV G10-based camper will start at $65,500